UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 where `n_proc` = number of processors to be used. *Note that different MPI implementations may use different names for the MPI executable such as: `mpirun`, `mpiexec_mpt`, or `mpiexec.hydra`*.

-To run the VIC image driver using multiple processors using OpenMP (threads), set the environment variable `OMP_NUM_THREADS`:
+To run the VIC image driver using multiple processors with OpenMP (threads), set the environment variable `OMP_NUM_THREADS`:

         export OMP_NUM_THREADS=8
         ./vic_image.exe -g global_parameter_filename.txt